filmerjarred/mantax/mantasx.md

       - can't rely on window._preloads post being present

    - reconciliation
-      - route ✔
+      - reconcile route ✔
       - 🔥 add button to post, archive list, and front-page
          - only show if admin

-   - ✔ don't put predictions in for author

-   - ✔ don't put predictions in for author deleted comments

    - ✔ prediction buttons for banning and highlighting
       - make prediction idempotent
          - serverside
          - clientside (with ui indication)
+      - ✔ don't put predictions in for author
+      - ✔ don't put predictions in for deleted comments
       - error if it's too late / don't show the button
       - account for more comments loading

    - back button